-UK Music Skills Academy LaunchesPosted on July 11th, 2013 by Anna in Music Industry News
+UK Music Skills Academy LaunchesPosted on July 11th, 2013 by UK Music Jobs in Music Industry News

 A new virtual academy has been launched to help young people get a job in the music industry.
 The UK Music Skills Academy aims to develop a pool of young future-executives will be stocked by the brightest and best talent in the UK.

 The UK Music Skills Academy is a new joint venture between UK Music and Creative & Cultural Skills, which aims to increase collaborative working between the music businesses and the education sector for the benefit of young people aspiring to work in the industry.

 The Academy will enable the music industry to engage directly with training providers and will allow music businesses to directly influence the training of their future workforce, creating an easier mechanism for employers looking to take on apprentices.

 This marks an unprecedented industry-led move to improve recruitment practises in the music business, and members of the Academy will work collaboratively to enable a wide variety of pathways to make it easier for young people to gain employment the music industry.

 Each year hundreds of young people will have the opportunity to apply for apprenticeships with employers who are signed up to the initiative, including the likes of Universal Music, Sony Music, Warner Music, Beggars Group, Cherry Red, Live Nation, Britannia Row, Ad Lib and the National Arenas Association.